mk-fg/reliable-discord-client-irc-daemon/README.md

 so this can be used to define a list of spammy things that you don't care about and don't want to see even there.

 "unmonitor" (or "um") command in #rdircd.control can add/remove such filters on-the-fly anytime.
+See also `match-counters` config option to keep track of whether specific rule(s) are still needed/being-used.

 Messages in monitor-channels are limited to specific length/lines, to avoid excessive flooding by long and/or multi-line msgs.